ivoanve/Assignment-2/_posts/2025-04-25-assignment2.md

 - 🧩 Managing the baseurl was key to making links work correctly.
 - 💻 Learned how to customize a minimal theme without breaking the layout.
-- 🔧 Fixed issues with Liquid syntax by using {% raw %} around C code.

 These small but practical problems helped reinforce my understanding of static site generation and Markdown formatting.
 ---
 ## 7. Conclusion